frephs/IS24-AM21/documentation_wip/uml.md

     objectiveCard: ObjectiveCard

     playedCards: HashMap~Position, PlayableCard~
-    %% the geometry is an hasmap of positions and played cards
+    %% the geometry is an hashmap of positions and played cards

-    AvailableSpots: Set~Position~
+    availableSpots: Set~Position~
     %% the available spots for the player to place a card on the board

     resources: HashMap~ResourceType, int~